 Part 1 of 2

-Maintenance and child support calculations do not have to produce conflict and tension in a case.
-In many instances, the parties understand the need for maintenance or child support and work together to reach a fair and mutually-agreed upon result.
-Unfortunately, there are times when one party attempts to evade his or her support obligation by hiding income or his or her earning potential.
-When traditional discovery tools fail to prove that party’s true income, a party may argue for the imputation of income.
+Spousal maintenance and child support calculations are often a source of conflict and tension in divorce proceedings, but they don’t have to cause such complications.
+There are many instances where both spouses understand the need for maintenance or child support and will work together to reach a fair and mutually agreeable solution.
+Unfortunately, there are other cases where one party attempts to evade their support obligation by hiding their income or earning potential.
+When traditional discovery tools fail to prove the individual’s true income, an argument may be made for the imputation of income.

 This is the first of two articles discussing the imputation of income.
-In this article I will discuss the preliminary discovery steps that must be taken prior to imputing income, as well as the three scenarios whereby a Court will impute income on a child support or maintenance obligor.
+In this article, we will discuss the preliminary discovery steps that must be taken prior to imputing income, as well as the three scenarios whereby a Court will impute income on a child support or maintenance obligor.

 To Impute, We Must Infer